Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks: Open topological recursion relations

 \subsection{Proof of Theorem \ref{thm:TRR}}

-The basic idea of the proof of Theorem~\ref{thm:TRR}, which occupies the remainder of this section, is similar to the proof of Theorem 1.5 in \cite{PST14}.
-There are two main conceptual differences, however: the usage of positivity and the contribution from internal Ramond nodes.
-(The latter is a possibly surprising feature of the theory, and it is also the place where the closed extended $r$-spin theory enters the picture.)
-There are also certain technical differences, mainly related to orientations, multiplicities of zeroes, and the fact that we work on $\oPMr$ rather than on $\oCMr$.
+The basic idea of the proof of Theorem~\ref{thm:TRR} is similar to the proof of Theorem 1.5 in \cite{PST14}: We first construct a global section $t$ of $\CL_1$ and show that its zero locus consists of internal strata $\PM_\Gamma$ with a single boundary node.
+We then show that the number of zeroes of the intersection problem we consider, when a canonical section $s_{11}$ of $\CL_1$ is replaced by $t,$ is the sum of products of open and closed contributions.
+We then use homotopy arguments to compare this zero count with the correlator.
+The homotopies contribute to the zero count; the contributions correspond to real codimension-$1$ boundaries of the moduli space.
+As we shall see, boundaries on which we have positivity constraints will not contribute.
+The contribution of the remaining boundaries will be products of two open intersection numbers for ``smaller" problems.
+There are two main conceptual differences between our treatment and that of \cite{PST14}: the usage of positivity and the contribution from internal Ramond nodes.
+(The latter is a surprising feature of the theory, and it is also the place where the closed extended $r$-spin theory enters the picture.)
+There are also technical differences, related to orientations, multiplicities of zeroes, and the fact that we work on $\oPMr$ rather than on $\oCMr$.

 We require the following two lemmas concerning homotopies.
+The first is proven in Section \ref{subsec:homotopies} below, the second is the noncompact orbifold analogue of \cite[Lemma 3.55]{PST14} and the proof is analogous as well.

 \begin{lemma} Let $E_1$ and $E_2$ be bundles on $\oCMr$ of the form